rdkcentral/rdk-halif-device_settings/docs/pages/ds-display_halSpec.md

 ### Power Management Requirements

-The Display `HAL` is not involved in the power management operation.
+The `DS` Display `HAL` is not involved in the power management operation.

 ### Asynchronous Notification Model

 The below mentioned callback registration is used for aysnchronous notification:
-- dsRegisterDisplayEventCallback - Callback registration which listens for display events
+- dsRegisterDisplayEventCallback() - Callback registration which listens for display events

 ### Blocking calls